laurencemgst/Raspberrypii/README.md

    - sudo apt update
    - sudo apt upgrade
 > [!NOTE]
-> E: Could not get lock /var/lib/lists/lock.
+> -_E: Could not get lock /var/lib/lists/lock.
 It is held by process 1131 (packagekitd)
-> N: Be aware that removing the lock file is not a solution and may break your system.
+> -_N: Be aware that removing the lock file is not a solution and may break your system.
-> E: Unable to lock directory /var/lib/apt/lists/
+> -_E: Unable to lock directory /var/lib/apt/lists/
-> If you encounter this message after sudo apt update. you may use this command first
+> -_If you encounter this message after sudo apt update. you may use this command first
-> sudo service packagekit restart
+> -_sudo service packagekit restart

 ### 3. Install LAMP Stack.
 LAMP stands for Linux, Apache, MySQL, and PHP.
 This stack is typically installed together in order to enable a server to host dynamic websites and web apps written in PHP.